Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 1. Separate inside and outside sales reps

 In this setup, there’s no real overlap between your inside and field reps.
-Everyone works on their own leads and each team has separate daily, weekly and monthly quotas.
+Everyone works on their own leads, and each team has separate daily, weekly and monthly quotas.

-Sales leaders enable everyone to do their best work without depending on the other team.
+Sales managers enable everyone to do their best work without depending on the other team.
 You can assign leads to inside or outside reps based on company size, which is a typical approach in B2B sales.

 For example, small and medium-sized companies may be better leads for the inside sales team.
 These deals tend to move through the pipeline faster and fit the nature of remote sales processes.